Intolerance (album)

-Intolerance is the first solo album from Grant Hart, formerly of the band Hüsker Dü.
+Intolerance is the first solo album by Grant Hart, formerly of the band Hüsker Dü.
 It was released on December 12, 1989.

 The album was remastered and reissued by MVD Audio in 2010 on 180 gram vinyl with new album cover art.

+Critical reception

+Trouser Press called the album "a moving description of Hart's pain as well as an assertion of his survival" and "a simply played one-man band solo project that avoids familiarity by using '60s-style organ as the most prominent rhythm instrument".

 Track listing

 All songs written by Grant Hart.